TACC/Lmod/docs/source/050_lua_modulefiles.rst

    example " " or  ";"

 **setenv** ("NAME", "*value*"):
    assigns to the environment variable "NAME" the value.
-Do not this function to assign the initial to a path-like variable.
+Do not use this function to assign the initial to a path-like variable.
 Use **append_path** or **prepend_path** instead.